 Best for: students without any outside credits to transfer in

-The Associate of Applied Science-Transfer (AAS-T) degree in Robotics & AI seamlessly prepares students for admission into the BAS Artificial Intelligence program.
+The Associate of Applied Science-Transfer (AAS-T) degree in Artificial Intelligence seamlessly prepares students for admission into the BAS Artificial Intelligence program.

 Upon completion of the AAS-T students will have all of the prerequisites to be eligible to start on the bachelor’s degree, and can apply all 90 credits to the 180 credit program.